There Will Never Be Another Tiger Woods. There Is Now a Rory McIlroy.

 Golf crowds need someone to rally behind.
 At St. Andrews, McIlroy filled the void.
 The only thing he could not provide on Sunday was a big moment to holler about.
 He didn’t make a putt from outside routine range all afternoon.
 The crowd around the 18th green stirred one last time when he addressed his ball for a prayer pitch-in try to tie Smith, but it wasn’t to be.
 That he did not win was a gigantic bummer.
 But the crushingness of that defeat might actually help cement him as the next guy for golf fans to live and die with on the most important Sunday afternoons.

 While Rory will never be Tiger, he has been somewhere between golf fans’ peripheral awareness and central focus for almost his entire life.
 As noted on Sunday by No Laying Up’s D.J.
 Piehowski, McIlroy was, like Tiger, a precocious child star and an ascendant amateur.
-He was 22 when he won a U.S. Open for his first major.
-He was the same age when he melted down on Sunday at the Masters the next spring.
-He won a few more majors after that and, since then, has known only disappointment at these tournaments.
+He was 21 when he melted down on Sunday at the Masters in 2011, and had just turned 22 when he rebounded to win a U.S. Open that summer.* He won a few more majors after that and, since then, has known only disappointment at these tournaments.
 His personal life became big tabloid news, especially when, still a 20-something, he broke off his engagement to Caroline Wozniacki.
 Recently, he has been the PGA Tour’s most effective spokesman against the Saudis’ rival tour, and he has sometimes, though certainly not always, made a moral stand of his opposition to it.
 (That outspokenness has probably done more to burnish his credentials with the media and the most plugged-in fans than the galleries, though.)

 He has been shockingly introspective in public for an athlete of his stature, granting us windows into how early-career golf travel left him homesick and fame left him empty.
 He has cried in at least a few post-round interviews, most famously after his European team lost the Ryder Cup in 2021.
 None of it is to ascribe any special morality to a person most of us do not actually know, but that’s just the point: McIlroy has made fans feel like they know him, because he’s been not just visible but vulnerable for so long.